root-foundation/root/README.md

 Critically, the true value that RootNet captures is grounded in *reality*.
 The value of the NetworkToken is grounded in its equities in all users' personal tokens which are grounded in users' equities in companies (and other tokens), which are grounded in revenue: i.e., actual transactions which would not have occurred unless actual value was *created*.

 But, how does the artist create value if all they generate is hope (if we assume no one directly "buys" their art)?
+Why would we invest in personal tokens of such artists?

 The gap between hope and reality is blurry.
-Hope directly impacts our reality and often a self-fulfilling prophecy.
+Hope directly impacts our reality and is often a self-fulfilling prophecy.
 Often what stops us from tackling problems is our lack of belief that we can tackle them.
 By being hopeful about the future we maximize our chances of building a better future.
 Therefore, the artist that instills *hope* that we *can* tackle our problems tangibly impacts our future.
-Every success in human history owes credit to those that enables us to *believe* we could achieve such success.
+Every success in human history owes credit to those that enabled us to *believe* we could achieve that success.

 And we can see that such hope itself is grounded in reality because if hope does not translate to actual value created, the value of the NetworkToken will fall, and will *not* react to such stories of hope.

+Thus, as long as we continue to translate hope into actual value created, all actions that instill hope will be tangibly valued because they increase our collective (and therefore individual) wealth.
+Therefore, users will allocate resources to such efforts (by investing in the tokens of the individuals, collectives, and expressions that generate hope).

 ## Solution

-*(todo: one paragraph overview of this entire section. a reader only interested in the story can skip this section after reading this paragraph).*
+RootNet will solve our [root problem](#root-problem) by enabling us to *tangibly* *represent* a more true, holistic notion of value, and *allocate* resources according to such value, *quickly*.

-- tie this directly to the Root Problem.
-By enabling us to tangibly represent what we value, and allocate resources to what we value, RootNet organizes humanity to take advantage of a rapidly changing world; and enables us to take advantage of artificial intelligence towards unity and prosperity.
+By enabling us to represent currently

+In other words, RootNet enables us to *organize* ourselves to take advantage artificial intelligence towards unity and prosperity, instead of division and destruction.

+Let's explore how to design and create RootNet.

 ### Design principles